tompassarelli/pyciea/README.md

 from the perspective of a programmer, in which the weighted calculation benefit of optimal symbol access is more important than a few more wpm.

 I am confident the best utilization of non-space thumb key is as OSM and can stay active if held -> then mapping backspace itself to a homerow key.
-This makes thing like hitting backspace n times, as often required, to clear several characters is much nicer, in addition to nav-layer type combos.
+This makes thing like hitting backspace n times, as often required, to clear several characters is much nicer, in addition to nav-layer type combos (ctrl backspace)

 I concluded that something like a graphite/gallium are the best overall layouts as of 2025.
 I noted a specific variant of these layouts is optimal for split keyboards specifically, but I would submit that the base design of these layouts is still best for row staggered keyboards.